truta193/scheduler/README.md

 # scheduler
 Qt application for scheduling.

-Currently in very early development but actively worked on!
+Abandoned & archived.
+Please refer to https://github.com/truta193/Proteus.

+A desktop version replacing this is planned.